prometheus/jmx_exporter/docs/content/1.3.0/_index.md

 ---
-title: "JMX Exporter 1.2.0"
+title: "JMX Exporter 1.3.0"
-weight: 2
+weight: 1
 geekdocCollapseSection: true
 ---

-This is the documentation for the [Prometheus JMX Exporter](https://github.com/prometheus/jmx_exporter) version 1.2.0.
+This is the documentation for the [Prometheus JMX Exporter](https://github.com/prometheus/jmx_exporter) version 1.3.0.

-The main new features of the 1.2.0 release are:
+The main new features of the 1.3.0 release are:

-* **OpenTelemetry** Push metrics in OTLP format to an OpenTelemetry endpoint
+* **Isolator Java Agent**: A new Java agent that allows running multiple isolated and independent JMX Exporter instances in the same JVM.
-* **Pluggable Authenticator** Ability to integrate a custom pluggable authenticator
+* ** **:

 **Documentation and Examples**